Biology

 What do you do in the holidays?

-In the shorter vacations, I do my best to do very little, but over the summer I try to do something interesting to do with my course.
+In the shorter vacations, I do my best to do very little, but over the summer I try to do something interesting to do with my biological sciences degree course.
 Last summer I was lucky enough to get a marine ecology placement in Madagascar and the college gave me a generous grant to support my travel there.
 I helped with research and conservation on coral reefs - Madagascar is hugely biodiverse and I got to dive on one of the biggest reefs in the world.

 Year: 1